 What are Ketones?

-On a basic level, ketones (or ketone bodies) are the indicators that show whether you’re in ketosis or not, and are produced by your liver as your body enters the ketosis state.
+On a basic level, ketones (often known as ketone bodies) are the indicators that show whether you're in ketosis or not.
+Your liver produces these chemicals as your body enters the ketosis state.

-From here, two additional things happen: this molecule is used to produce ketone bodies and it is also used to produce ATP.
-That’s why ketones are almost always used as an indicator of whether an individual is in ketosis or not.
+From here, two additional things happen: this molecule is used to produce ketone bodies and it's also used to produce ATP.
+That's why ketones are almost always used as an indicator of whether an individual is in ketosis or not.

 What Level of Ketones Indicates Ketosis?